 Homemade Dishwasher Detergent Recipe

-- 15-30 drops grapefruit essential oil, optional (this is what I use)
+- 15-30 drops grapefruit essential oil (optional)

-- 5-10 drops lemon essential oil, optional (this is what I use)
+- 5-10 drops lemon essential oil (optional)

-My dishwasher detergent is clumping.
-Help! – Add two tablespoons of bentonite clay in a pouch or small sock.
+Add two tablespoons of bentonite clay in a pouch or small sock.
 This prevents the dishwasher detergent from clumping in high humidity areas.
 It’s placed in a pouch because it’s not meant to mix with the formula, just absorb excess moisture.
 However, it’s very rarely necessary.
 I never use the clay in my home and I have no issues with clumping.

-I tried the homemade dishwasher detergent and I’m still experiencing hard water deposits.
-What do I do? – Instead of 4 cups washing soda, use just 2 cups washing soda and add in 2 cups powdered oxygen bleach that contains no fillers – I buy this brand on Amazon.
+Instead of 4 cups washing soda, use just 2 cups washing soda and add in 2 cups powdered oxygen bleach that contains no fillers – I buy this brand on Amazon.
 It says it’s 99% pure oxygen bleach (Sodium Percarbonate), but it’s totally pure, non-toxic sodium percarbonate with nothing added.
 The other 1% is moisture.

-Want more non-toxic cleaning recipes that WORK?
+Want a FREE ebook of non-toxic cleaning recipes that WORK?

-I’ve created a free ebook for you – 7 Non-Toxic Cleaning Recipes That Really Work – as a gift for signing up for my newsletter.
-We cover seven recipes that you can make in just a few minutes each for squeaky clean windows, sparkling dinnerware, lemon fresh countertops, and more.
+I’ve created a free ebook for you as a gift for signing up for my newsletter.
+7 Non-Toxic Cleaning Recipes That Really Work covers seven recipes that you can make in just a few minutes each for squeaky clean windows, sparkling dinnerware, lemon-fresh countertops, and more.
 Subscribe to my newsletter below and you’ll be redirected to a download page for immediate access to this PDF ebook.